 CV writing is a skill

 To write a good CV that will grab the reader’s attention, you need to go through several steps.
 Some of them might not be pleasant, but you need to do it nevertheless.
 If you want to stop wasting your time on writing unsuccessful CVs and if you do not want to pay a professional CV writer, what is outlined below is essential.
 Learning how to write a CV and a cover letter is not that hard, it just takes time and effort.
 If you’ve never done it before, it might take up a lot of your time, but trust me, it’s going to be worth it!
 So…are you ready?
+Let’s get started!

 The very first step

-Let us start at the very beginning.
+Firstly, we need to get back to the very beginning.
 When we talk about the start of the process, what you need to know about how to write a CV and a cover letter, is that you need to set things straight.